Tennis elbow, what is it and what stretches and exercises are available?

 These tests are based on

 Here is a simple home test that you can do.
-With the elbow straight, place the tip of your middle finger against the pulp your thumb.
+With the elbow straight, place the nail of your middle finger against the pulp your thumb.
 Now, does flicking, as though firing off a paper pellet, cause pain on the side of your arm?